- The Senators have traded captain Erik Karlsson to the Sharks for multiple picks and prospects

 What Does this Do for San Jose’s Cup Chances?

-Well, most books (with the exception of MyBookie), have closed their NHL championship futures for the time being, but thanks to our NHL Stanley Cup Futures Tracker, we know that their odds have shortened immensely.
+Most books have closed their NHL championship futures for the time being, but thanks to our NHL Stanley Cup odds tracker, we know that their odds shortened immensely beforehand.

-The Sharks were listed at an average of +1850 on September 10th, and they’re now available for +1100 at MyBookie.
-On September 10th, the Sens were at +1600 at MyBookie.
+The Sharks were listed at an average of +1850 on September 10th, and they’re now available for +1100.
+On September 10th, the Sens were at +1600.
 We’ll continue to update our futures tracker as odds become available.

 However, there’s now no doubt that San Jose has the most imposing d-corps in the NHL.
 Check out their depth: